Streamer-bot-Extensions/Streamer.bot-Extensions-Wiki/extensions/rcon.md

 If you have any questions on how I'm using this please feel free to reach out.
 Right now I'm using this for just 7 Days to die, but plan to expand to Minecraft, and potentially Farm Sim 22.

 What is to come:
   I am trying to update this so that I do not have to use an external program to make the call to the game server, however at this Time my C# is a little (very) lacking.
-I am going to be trying to write C# code for streamer.bot to be able to do this but do not know how long that will take.
-If you have any questions please feel free to reach out on the streamer.bot discord or my discord.  https://discord.io/itsthebofh.
+I am going to be trying to write C# code for Streamer.bot to be able to do this but do not know how long that will take.
+If you have any questions please feel free to reach out on the Streamer.bot discord or my discord.  https://discord.io/itsthebofh.

 # Contributors